Restaurant Visa Sponsorship Jobs in North Carolina

 Which visa types are most common for restaurant roles in North Carolina?

 The H-1B visa applies to specialty occupation roles in restaurant management or corporate culinary positions that require a relevant bachelor's degree.
 The H-2B visa is more common for seasonal front-of-house and kitchen staff, though it comes with annual cap limitations and employer certification requirements.
-J-1 exchange visitor visas also appear in hospitality training contexts, particularly at resort and hotel-affiliated dining operations across North Carolina.
+J-1 visa exchange visitor visas also appear in hospitality training contexts, particularly at resort and hotel-affiliated dining operations across North Carolina.

 Which companies sponsor visas for restaurants in North Carolina?